Types of Car Accident Injury Compensation

 - Loss of Earning Capacity: how this injury might affect future work potential and ability to work effectively.

-- Property loss: this could be car repairs, towing and rental expenses, vehicle upgrades such as MP3 player.
+- Property loss: this could be car repairs, towing and rental expenses, vehicle upgrades such as an MP3 player.

 - General Damages.
 These damages are more subjective: